cmswank/nnprime/README.md

 once the thing is made it can be run with: $./runMirror parameterfile outputdata

-paremeterfile is the name of the parameter file, if its not obvious. outputdata is the output data file name, i really hope you figure this out on your own.
+parameterfile is the name of the parameter file. outputdata is the output data file name

 The MirrorParameter.txt file is a good example of a parameter file, also it basically explains everything.